clfkenny/clfkenny.github.io/projects/pca/index.md

 This can be seen as a lower dimensional representation of the data.
 We have projected the data onto the axis of maximal variance.

-## Selecting Number of Eigenvectors
+## Selecting Number of Principal Components

 <p>